-He served as Nyack's director of Higher Education Opportunity Program (HEOP), 1978-1984; English Department professor, 1978-1997; chair of the English Department, 1992-1997; director of Nyack's Drama Ensemble, 1984-1997; and dean/vice president for Nyack College New York City 1997-2002 and became Nyack College’s Provost and Vice President for Academic Affairs in 2005.
+Dr. Turk served as Nyack's director of Higher Education Opportunity Program (HEOP), 1978-1984; English Department professor, 1978-1997; chair of the English Department, 1992-1997; director of Nyack's Drama Ensemble, 1984-1997; and dean/vice president for Nyack College New York City 1997-2002 and became Nyack College’s Provost and Vice President for Academic Affairs in 2005.

 In Nyack's English Department, Dr. Turk has taught 20 different courses, specializing in Shakespeare and Milton.
 He has also directed 20 plays and musicals.
 In addition, he has led numerous student groups for studies in London, England and regularly leads book discussions at public libraries.

-Dr. David C. Jennings,
+Dr. David C. Jennings

 Executive Vice President and Treasurer

 David C. Jennings is the Executive Vice President and Treasurer for Nyack College, a position he has held since 1998.
 His wide-ranging portfolio includes responsibility for the following functions: business services, budget and management analysis, outside counsel, real estate, investment and risk management functions, student financial services, human resources, auxiliary services, NCAA Division II athletics, facilities management, and information technology departments.